Pierre-Brocas/tailscale-docker-client/README.md

 - **Network Administration**: `NET_ADMIN` is a Linux capability that grants a process the ability to manage network configurations.
 This includes tasks such as setting up IP addresses, modifying routing tables, and managing network interfaces.

 - **Tailscale**: Tailscale requires `NET_ADMIN` to configure network interfaces and manage firewall rules needed for establishing VPN connections.
 Without this capability, Tailscale would be unable to perform necessary network operations for connecting to your Tailnet network.

+### Why is the Volume /tailscale/state Useful?

+The volume mounted at /tailscale/state is used to persist Tailscale’s state information across container restarts.
+This state includes crucial data such as authentication tokens and network configurations.